The Theory of Producing

 the condensate tank and to the feed water tank respectively.
 Since steam

-pressure is normally quite high (beyond atmospheric pressure) a pressure reduction
+pressure in steam heating applications are normally quite high (beyond atmospheric pressure) a pressure reduction

 in the form of a steam trap or orifice must be established at the condensate

-outlet of the consumer(s) - before the condensate is returned to these tanks
+outlet of the consumer(s) - i.e. before the condensate is eventually returned to the

-(which are normally atmospheric or low pressurised).
-Due to the above
+(which are normally atmospheric or low pressurised) and the steam boiler.

 discussed thermo-dynamic relations, this pressure drop causes a generation of flash steam - typically just after the steam trap(s) after the